massgravel/massgrave.dev/change_edition_issues.md

 -   This issue often appears due to the installed .Net 3.5 framework.

--   To solve this, we need to disable it, to do that, open the command prompt as admin and enter\
+-   To solve this, we need to disable it, to do that, open the command prompt as admin and enter

+    ```bat
-    `DISM /Online /English /Disable-Feature /FeatureName:"NetFx3"`
+    DISM /Online /English /Disable-Feature /FeatureName:"NetFx3"
+    ```

 -   Once it's done, try to change the edition again.

--   After the edition change, you can enable .net 3.5 again, to do that, enter,\
+-   After the edition change, you can enable .net 3.5 again, to do that, enter,

+    ```bat
-    `DISM /Online /English /Enable-Feature /FeatureName:"NetFx3"`
+    DISM /Online /English /Enable-Feature /FeatureName:"NetFx3"
+    ```

 ------------------------------------------------------------------------